Marcos-Gil/WordStats/README.md

 Purpose of Program:
 -------------------

-This is a program that take in a text file and find the top 10 more frequently used words
+This is a program that takes in a text file and finds the top 10 more frequently used words

 List of Sources:
 ----------------